topStrip1

 However, chronic unchecked anger can eventually impact various bodily systems due to the persistent influx of stress hormones and related metabolic changes.
 Uncontrolled anger has been related to both short- and long-term health issues, including:

-Our therapists and counselors specialize in providing in-person and online therapy, counseling, care, and treatment for various mental health needs and issues.
+Our anger management therapists and counselors specialize in providing in-person and online therapy, counseling, care, and treatment for various mental health needs and issues.
 Some of those issues include, but not limited to, anxiety, depression, grief & loss, trauma, PTSD, couples counseling, marriage counseling, life transitions, adjustment disorders, bipolar, schizophrenia, eating disorders, child counseling, teen and adolescent therapy, anger management, career coaching, life coaching, ADHD treatment, family therapy, panic or anger management attack, phobias, substance abuse, virtual therapy, online counseling, EMDR, and EFT.

 What separates us from the rest is that, unlike others, your first session with a Lifebulb anger management therapist or counselor won't simply be a background or demographic information-gathering session.
 We understand how difficult getting help can be.
 That's why our first offline/online therapy session with you will be about providing the exact service you are seeking.
 Moreover, we will help you demonstrate that the therapy process can work with both sides' combined effort and dedication.